dragoon/django-selenium/README.rst

 ========================
-You should not use this library after Django 1.4 Release, as it will have build-in Selenium support.
+You should not use this library after Django 1.4 Release, as it will have built-in Selenium support.
 ========================

 ========================